-Nordavia, or Aeroflot-Nord, is an airline headquartered in Arkhangelsk, Russia.
+Nordavia is an airline headquartered in Arkhangelsk, Russia.

 Nordavia operates mainly scheduled domestic and regional services.
 Nordavia flies to many destinations including Tromso, Kotlas, Amderma, Simferopol, Kaliningrad, Komi, Anapa, Usinsk, Anapa, Moscow, Kiroysk, Saint Petersburg and Samara.

 Nordavia has a codeshare agreement with Aeroflot and S7 Airlines.
 Nordavia has Boeing 737-500s in its fleet.